gecio/gecio.github.io/docs/_imke/clusterlifecycle/clustermigrations/externalcloudprovider/index.en.md

 **Your Loadblancer will get a new IP**

-While migrating all old netron loadblancer will be replaced with a new octavia loadblancer.
+While the migration is running, all Neutron loadblancers will be replaced with a new Octavia loadblancer, as [required in our Optimist platform](/optimist/migration_loadbalancer/).

 At this state you will have two lbs, the old neutron loadblancer with the old IP and a new octavia loadblancer with a new IP.